vivipolli/gofly-web3/README.md

-# Kickstarter Clone (Loading...)
+# GOFLY (Loading...)
-This is a blockchain project that simulates Kickstarter, using Solidity,Typescript, Hardhat, Chai, Ethers.js and Next.
+This is a blockchain project that copy Kickstarter idea, using Solidity,Typescript, Hardhat, Chai, Ethers.js and Next.

 https://www.kickstarter.com/